bolnel/nelsite1/content/articles/online-proctored-testing-pros-cons.md

 If there was a test center with high availability a short subway ride away, I'd surely try it out.
 It must be great to just show your ID at the door and go take your exam without stumbling through the setup and identification procedures.

 But in most cases, online proctored testing is the preferred - and often the only - option.
 While it has its small drawbacks, it's great that we have it.

+Before you choose which certification to get, make sure to check [what the recertification costs are](/articles/top-cybersecurity-providers-recertification-cost).